sailscastshq/docs.sailscasts.com/docs/mail/getting-started.md

 ## Introduction

-Mail or Sails Mail provides a sleek, elegant, and developer-friendly email API that turns sending emails into a walk in the park for your Sails applications.
+Mail is a Sails hook for sending email through configured transports such as SMTP, Resend, Mailtrap, or the log transport.

-Mail introduces transports for sending emails via SMTP, Resend, etc which allows you to quickly and elegantly get started sending emails through any local or cloud-based email service of your choice.
+It exposes a `send` helper and template support so actions and helpers can send transactional email through one API.

 ## Installation